 We will want to install the following:

-- Android SDK Tools 25.2.5 (you may not see this at first, but keep updating the top SDK Tools and eventually it will show. you may have to shut and open the SDK manager a few times)
+- Android SDK Tools 25.2.5 (you may not see this at first, but keep updating the top SDK Tools and eventually it will show.
+You may have to close and open the SDK manager a few times)